Building Utopia

 When we think about these current solutions, we will find that many good and many appealing ideas have come forth.
 These solutions were crafted by many well-meaning and intelligent people.
 We are fortunate to be standing on the shoulders of giants.
 However, there are problems that those giants couldn't tackle; and hence, we have a long list of problems.

-So far, the increasing wealth inequality situation has not degenerated into poverty and misery for a majority of the non-rich.
-Note that the non-rich form the significant majority of the entire population.
 If we do nothing about it, at some point in the next few decades, a majority will be adversely impacted by this increasing wealth inequality.
 The children, grand-children and the future generations of the present-day majority will face poverty.
 It is better to tackle the situation as soon as possible rather than wait for it to get intolerable for the majority.

 We are free to explore other solutions to our problems; and ideally, eliminate the problems for our future generations as well.
 We should not ignore them or minimize the severity of the problems we face.

 It is possible that some of our predecessors may have thought of elegant solutions to the problems that we face today.
 But, they lived in an era in which their solutions could not be implemented due to technological limitations.
 We are fortunate to live in a much more advanced technological society.
 Computer, software, and communication technology has progressed significantly in this century, and now it is capable of implementing systems that could not be implemented earlier.
-Even if we were reinventing some previously invented social wheels, we will have success at implementing it, when previously it was impossible.
+Even if we were reinventing some previously invented social wheel, we will have success at implementing it, when previously it was impossible.

 Holistic Approach and Utopia

 What can we do to solve our current problems?
-Broadly speaking, there is a spectrum of problem-solving approaches, with "Targeted" on one end and "Holistic" on the other end.
+Broadly speaking, there is a spectrum of problem-solving approaches, with Targeted on one end and Holistic on the other end.

 When adopting the targeted approach for solving social problems, we think about a specific problem in isolation and think of ways to solve it individually.
 Many times, in such an approach, we also reduce the scope of the solution to the problem by excluding special cases of the problem from the sought solution.
 This is the default approach that anyone would adopt when facing problems; because they desire a quick relief from the problem.